omnilib/ufmt/README.md

 License
 -------

-µfmt is copyright [John Reese](https://jreese.sh), and licensed under the MIT license.
+µfmt is copyright [Amethyst Reese](https://noswap.com), and licensed under the MIT license.
 I am providing code in this repository to you under an open source license.
 This is my personal repository; the license you receive to my code is from me and not from my employer.
 See the `LICENSE` file for details.